Rostov TV tower: Current state

 The trellised open-work metal design leans on four concrete support.
 Sections of a tower are alternately painted in red and white colors.
 TV tower illumination in night-time is carried out by means of the laser light-emitting diodes.
 The bright luminescence of a tower is reached by use of fluorescent paint for painting of external elements.

 The term of operation of the antenna of the Rostov tower was 14 years from the moment of installation.
 It functions still and wasn't replaced.
-The main material of the antenna is steel.
 Metal designs need painting.